Crest of a Knave: Grammy controversy

 Crest of a Knave won the 1989 Grammy Award for Best Hard Rock/Metal Performance Vocal or Instrumental, beating the heavily favoured ...And Justice for All by Metallica and critics' choice Nothing's Shocking by Jane's Addiction.

 The Grammy award was controversial as many did not consider the album or Jethro Tull to be hard rock, much less heavy metal.
 Under advisement from their manager, no one from the band turned up to the award ceremony, as they were told that they had no chance of winning.
 In response to the controversy, the band's record label Chrysalis took out an advert in a British music periodical with the line, "The flute is a heavy, metal instrument!"
 The Grammy award was split into two categories and renamed after the event.

 In 2007, the win was named one of the 10 biggest upsets in Grammy history by Entertainment Weekly.

 Rolling Stone listed the Grammy Award as the 18th Most Awesomely Retro Moments in Grammy History.

 In 1992, Metallica won the Grammy for Best Heavy Metal album, for their 1991 self-titled album.
-During the band's acceptance speech, drummer Lars Ulrich said "We would personally like to thank Jethro Tull for not releasing an album this year!"
+During the band's acceptance speech, drummer Lars Ulrich, paraphrasing Paul Simon's 1976 speech, said "We would personally like to thank Jethro Tull for not releasing an album this year!"
 Jethro Tull released the album Catfish Rising in 1991.